Engee documentation

 engee.update_params(model)

-# Updates model parameters by name
+# Updates the model parameters by name

 engee.update_params("newmodel_1")